Somerset de Chair: Career

 Somerset de Chair was educated at The King's School, Parramatta, in New South Wales between 1923 and 1930 before attending Balliol College, Oxford.

 He was a Conservative MP for South West Norfolk between 1935 and 1945, losing his seat by 53 votes.
 He was one of the Conservatives who voted against the government in the Norway Debate in May 1940.
 He then served as a Parliamentary Private Secretary in 1942–44.
 De Chair returned to Parliament as MP for Paddington South from 1950 to 1951.
 Many years later, in 1994, he stood in that year's European Parliament elections as the "Independent Anti European Superstate" candidate for Essex North and Suffolk South, coming in fourth place with 12,409 votes.

 Since he had been a cadet in the Officers' Training Corps at Oxford, De Chair qualified for a commission as a Reserve Second Lieutenant of the Life Guards in 1938.
 He was mobilised on 24 August 1939, a few days before the United Kingdom's entry into World War II.
 He served as an intelligence officer with the 4th Cavalry Brigade during the Anglo-Iraqi War and the Syrian Campaign where he was wounded on 21 June 1941.
 Later service was with the General Staff with the rank of Acting Captain.

 Writings

 De Chair wrote historical non-fiction, a number of now largely neglected novels, one play, three collections of poetry, and several works of autobiography.
-He also edited several volumes of the memoirs of Napoleon in English.
+He also edited two volumes of the memoirs of Napoleon in English.